hud-capstone/Data-and-Urban-Development/README_nick.md

 Also important within this file are functions to facilitate the implementation of year-over-year change in total mortgage amounts within the cities found in our dataset.

-Lastly - and perhaps most importantly - this preprocessing file contains funcitons that split our data into two sets: training and test.
+Lastly - and perhaps most importantly - this preprocessing file contains functions that split our data into two sets: training and test.
 You want to see how well your model performs using the training data, and then test it against new, unknown testing data.
 Splitting data like this allows you to make changes to the training set while keeping the test set (the stuff the model will face in the 'real world') untouched.
 Our data is split 75% train, 25% test, which lies well within suggested practice parameters.

 **Modeling**